tomlinscote/action-automatic-releases/README.md

 1. Generate a changelog from all the commits between this, and the previous `latest` tag.
 1. Generate a new release associated with the `latest` tag (removing any previous associated releases).
 1. Update this new release with the specified title (e.g. `Development Build`).
+1. Add the message "My Message" to the release before the changelog.
 1. Upload `LICENSE.txt` and any `jar` files as release assets.
 1. Mark this release as a `pre-release`.